szymciem8/AGV-Autonomous-Docking/README.md

 # AGV-Autonomous-Docking
-Algorithm for autonomous docking of AGV platform with ROS.
+Algorithm for autonomous docking of AGV platform.

 ## Problem

 Alrogithm that allows robot with differential drive to dock to two types of platforms:

+Types of docking stations:
-- Wall
+- Straight wall
-- Platform in a shape of letter "L"
+- Walls in a shape of a letter "L"

+Docking means positioning the robot with proper alignemnt and distance to wall or walls.

 ## Solution

 ### Wheel Control